tlwilliams895/lchs/src/chapters/booleans-and-conditionals/logical-operators.rst

 ..
 Answer = a

-.. todo: Add more CC questions for logical operators.
+.. todo:: Add more CC questions for logical operators.

-**TODO: Add more CC questions.**